Fred Silverman Dead, TV Exec Behind ‘Scooby Doo,’ ‘Roots,’ & ‘Charlie’s Angels’ Dies At 82

 Silverman’s talent for picking shows earned him the nickname “The Man With The Golden Gut” from TIME in 1977.

-In a story about his 1978 move from ABC the NBC, having already moved on from the top spot at CBS, The New York Times described Silverman as “TV’s Man for All Networks.”
+In a story about his 1978 move from ABC to NBC, having already moved on from the top spot at CBS, The New York Times described Silverman as “TV’s Man for All Networks.”
 The article reveals that some critics were scornful of Silverman for “pandering to low tastes,” claiming his programming was not high-brow enough.

 Regardless of their opinions, critics were unable to deny his ratings success.

-Silverman as born in 1973, the son of a Jewish father and a Catholic mother.
-He attended Syracuse University where he obtained a bachelor’s degree before enrolling at Ohio State University where he earned a Master’s Degree, The Times reported.
+Silverman was born in 1937, the son of a Jewish father and a Catholic mother.
+He attended Syracuse University where he obtained a bachelor’s degree before enrolling at Ohio State University where he earned a master’s degree, The Times reported.
 Silverman’s master’s thesis, analyzing 10 years of ABC’s programming, was reportedly impressive enough to land him a job at CBS at the age of 25, soon after he started working for WGN-TV in Chicago.

-Over the next few years, he climbed CBS’ corporate ladder, and eventually became the Vice President of Programs.
+Over the next few years, he climbed CBS’s corporate ladder, and eventually became the Vice President of Programs.

-In addition to the aforementioned series, Silverman had a hand in bringing shows like M.A.S.H., The Mary Tyler Moore Show, Laverne and Shirley, Happy Days, Bionic Woman, Starsky and Hutch, Rich Man, Poor Man, Kojak, and Good Times.
+In addition to the aforementioned series, Silverman had a hand in bringing about shows like M.A.S.H., The Mary Tyler Moore Show, Laverne and Shirley, Happy Days, Bionic Woman, Starsky and Hutch, Rich Man, Poor Man, Kojak, and Good Times.

 Having conquered network television, Silverman left NBC in 1981 and formed The Fred Silverman Company, with an aim of developing TV shows to sell to networks.